Nexusoft/nw-modules-documentation/developer-guide/app-modules/nexus-global-variable.md

 ## `libraries`

-`libraries` object contains the most commonly used third-party js libraries that's also used in the base wallet.
+`libraries` object provides the most commonly used third-party js libraries that's also used in the base wallet.
 If you use one or more of these libraries, you can grab them from `NEXUS.libraries` without having to add them as a dependency of your module, reducing your module's distributed package size.

 ```js
 const {